findashu/thruskills-mean/node/core/http-module/http-protocol/http-protocol.md

 **PUT**

 * Used to update existing resource on server.
-* Similar to POST req
+* Either creates or replaces the resource at the specified URI

 **PATCH**

-* Used to apply partial modifications to the resource.
+* Used to perform partial update of a resource.

 **Delete**

-* The DELETE method requests that the origin server delete the resource identified by the Request-URI.
+* Removes the resource at the specified URI.

 ## Status Code